 Why?
 Let's take a look at India's successful chases over the last 15 years.

-• It remained the only victorious chase over 250 against Australia until the semifinal win
+- It remained their only victorious chase over 250 against Australia until this semifinal win

-• Including the semifinal win, India had chased a score over 250 only 4 times in its entire history
+- Including the semifinal win, India had chased a score of over 250 only 4 times in their entire history

 Hence this win over Australia was not only a massive upset but also a gigantic outlier as illustrated on the above graph.